Apple gujiya recipe with step by step photos – my first recipe for the season of colors and spring and for the month of march too.

 14: brush the circle with water on one of the edges where the two edges will meet.
 Cover the other half and cut out the extra dough from the other sides.

 15: press the edges and now pleat the gujiya along the edges.
 This is a skill and even I am not good at it.
 Check that, there are no gaps to avoid the filling from pouring out during frying.
 You can also press the edges with a fork.

 16: prepare all the gujiyas in this manner.
 Cover them so that the dough does not dry out.

 17: in a kadai or fryer, heat oil.
 The gujiyas are deep fried sweets….
 I have never baked these.
 I prefer them fried instead of baked 🙂 add the gujiya in the moderately hot oil.

 18: fry till they become golden brown on both sides.

-19: remove them and drain on kitchen paper napkins.
+19: remove the fried apple gujiya and drain on kitchen paper napkins to remove excess oil.

-20: serve hot or warm. once cooled, you can store gujiya in an air-tight container and munch whenever you want.
+20: Serve apple gujiya hot or warm.
+Once cooled, you can store apple gujiya in an air-tight container and munch whenever you want.